Yelp/pidtree-bcc/README.md

 See below for a working example

 Plugins with no `enabled` argument set will be *enabled by default*

+The `unload_on_init_exception` boolean allows you to save pidtree-bcc from module misconfiguration for any given plugin configuration dict by simply setting it to `True`.
+Exceptions will be printed to stderr and the plugin will not be loaded.

 ### Sourceipmap
 This plugin adds in a key-value pair to the connection metadata